viresh-ratnakar/webifi/README.md

 All input is handled case-insensitively.

 ### Avatar: Webifi
 This is the basic avatar.
-It provides commands that control settings, display, audiom etc.
-The available commands are as follows:
+It provides commands that control settings, display, audio, etc. The available commands are as follows:

 #### hello
 Get an introduction to Webifi and a listing of available avatars.